 To expand access to educational choice, South Carolina policymakers should significantly increase the amount of available tax credits and expand eligibility to all students.
 The program could also be converted into an education savings account to ensure that all students have access to the education that's the right fit for them, whether private school or a customized course of education.

-South Carolina's refundable tax credit generally avoids unnecessary and counterproductive regulations.
+South Carolina's special-needs tax credits generally avoid unnecessary and counterproductive regulations.

 Individual Tax Credits & Deductions